pvdz/preval/tests/cases/inline_identical_param/primitive/variable_count_arg_len.md

 # variable_count_arg_len.md

-> Param always primitive > Variable count arg len
+> Inline identical param > Primitive > Variable count arg len
 >
 > When a function is always called with a certain primitive for a certain parameter then we can inline this safely in many cases.